truist/reveal.js/thailand.md

 Partly because elephants are incredible!
 Huge, powerful, considerate, hungry, pushy, tragic, rescued, and, and, and...

-But more because of the setting
+But more because of the setting.
 So far away from the world, so close to the earth.
 Doing well what needed done, and leaving everything else not done.
 Plenty of time with nothing to do, and plenty of things to do.